Originally posted in 2014, the Lemon Lime Swig Cookie recipe has been updated with new recipe content and photos.

 Preheat oven to325 convection or 350 regular bake.

 Take butter out of refrigerator and microwave for about 15 seconds.
-Place butter, shortening or oil, cold sour cream and lime zest in a mixing bowl.
+Place butter, oil, cold sour cream and lime zest in a mixing bowl.
 Mix for about one minute.
 Add sugar and almond or vanilla flavoring, mix until smooth.
 Add all dry ingredients at once.
-Mix just until flour disappears and the mixture comes together in a ball of dough, about 1-2 minutes on very low speed.
+Mix just until flour disappears and the mixture comes together in a ball of dough, less than a minute on very low speed.

 Spray the cookie scoop with a little cooking spray.
 Scoop the dough onto a cookie sheet.
 I use either a 1 3/4 inch or a 2 inch scoop.
 A two inch scoop will produce a cookie similar in size to the Swig cookie.
 If you don't have a cookie scoop, roll the dough into a ball about the size of a golf ball.